ddttom/doc2web/README.md

    - **Solution**: Update to v1.2.5 which adds special handling for Roman numerals
    - **Diagnostic**: Check the HTML for the roman-numeral-heading class
    - **Fix**: Ensure the CSS contains specific rules for Roman numeral sections

+7. **Hanging Margins and Text Indentation Issues**
+   - **Symptom**: TOC entries truncating instead of wrapping with hanging indents, or numbered content not displaying proper hanging margins
+   - **Solution**: Update to v1.3.1 which fixes hanging indent implementation for both TOC and main content
+   - **Diagnostic**: Check the HTML for proper `text-indent` and `padding-left` CSS properties
+   - **Fix**: Verify that TOC uses block layout and numbered content has proper negative text-indent values
+   - **TOC Specific**: Ensure TOC entries use `text-indent: -1.5em` and `padding-left: 1.5em` with block display
+   - **Numbered Content**: Verify numbered elements have adequate hanging indents (typically `-36pt` text-indent with `36pt` padding-left)

 ### General Issues